Have Bill McKeever and/or Eric Johnson present at your church!

 - Which seminars you think would be most valuable to your people (we can make suggestions as well).

-- (If in the Salt Lake Valley area) Two meetings on the same night on two consecutive weeks (same day), allowing for four different presentations.
+3. (If in the Salt Lake Valley area).
+Two presentations on the same night on two consecutive weeks (same day), allowing for four different presentations.

 For those who like to have us come in for a weekend, especially for locations more than 4 hours away from Salt Lake City.